Servo Motors Drive Growth Across the Robotics, Manufacturing and Energy Industries

 Since George Devol introduced the Unimate in 1961, robots have changed the manufacturing landscape.
 Sixty years later, this exciting technology has yet to reach its zenith.

-As robots become increasingly sophisticated, servo motor can be found at every actuating joint in these systems.
+As robots become increasingly sophisticated, servo motors can be found at every actuating joint in these systems.
 Their proven design allows a drive to track and control the motor’s current, velocity, and position in relation to itself and other moving parts to provide a fully coordinated range of motion.

 Servo Motors in Precision Manufacturing